oracle-livelabs/security/database/baseline/dbsat/dbsat.md

 # Oracle Database Security Assessment Tool (DBSAT)

 ## Introduction
+Are you tired of guessing if your critical databases are securely set up?
+For IT admins, DBAs, and security pros, the constant chase to avoid data leaks, pass audits, and comply with regulations and standards like DISA STIG and CIS Benchmark, never slows down.
+Gaps in configuration create real risks; staying in front of threats gets harder year after year.

-This workshop introduces the functionality of Oracle Database Security Assessment Tool (DBSAT).
-It gives the user an opportunity to learn how to use this feature to assess all the security components of a database.
+This workshop introduces the Oracle Database Security Assessment Tool (DBSAT).
+Through hands-on exercises, you will learn how to use DBSAT to evaluate key security aspects of an Oracle Database, including configuration settings, user privileges, and the identification of sensitive data, to protect your data better and help meet compliance requirements.

-*Estimated Lab Time:* 110 minutes
+*Estimated lab time:* 60 minutes

-*Version tested in this lab:* Oracle DBSAT 3.1 and Oracle Database 19c Enterprise Edition.
+*Version tested in this lab:* Oracle DBSAT 4.0 and Oracle Database 23ai Free.

 ### Video Preview
 Watch a preview of "*LiveLabs - Oracle Database Security Assessment Tool (DBSAT)*" [](youtube:3XxA1qhNDpQ)

 ### Objectives
-In this lab, you will be able to play with the DBSAT and understand how it works and the immediate value it provides.
-Many customers already benefited from running DBSAT and were able to improve their security posture.
-DBSAT helps you to identify the overall security posture, who are the users and their entitlements, and to know how much and where sensitive data is located.
+In this lab, you'll use DBSAT to learn how it works and the immediate value it provides.
+Many customers have already benefited from running DBSAT and have improved their security posture.
+DBSAT helps you identify your overall security posture, review which users have access and their entitlements, and locate sensitive data.

-**Disclaimer:** Please note that the counts of user/role grants, dates (including checks dependent on them), and patching information encountered during the live labs assessment may vary from the details provided in the screenshots below.
-The information presented in the screenshots is indicative, serving as a general reference.

 ### Prerequisites
 This lab assumes you have:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- A Free Tier, Paid, or LiveLabs Oracle Cloud account
-- You have completed:
+- Completed the following:
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup
     - Lab: Initialize Environment